 I have this obsession with fashion books.
-I collect everything I can put my hands on – books for fashion design and fashion illustration, drawing manual, catalogs….everything!
+I collect everything I can put my hands on – books for fashion design and fashion illustration, drawing manual, catalogs…. everything!
 When I enter a bookstore the Fashion Design sector is where I head to directly.

-As you can imagine this led to a wonderful library of many fashion and drawing books collected during the years.
+As you can imagine this led to a wonderful library of many fashions and drawing books collected during the years.
 Some of them had a really huge impact on my development as a fashion illustrator and designer and I want to share with you which these pieces of gold are.

 The book “9 heads” is a classic.
 I have seen this book in the collections of almost all of my teachers and it was a dream of mine to own it.
-It is something like Fashion Drawing Bible for people who wish to know everything on the topic of creating beautiful fashion sketches.
+It is something like the Fashion Drawing Bible for people who wish to know everything on the topic of creating beautiful fashion sketches.
 The newest edition has all the traditional from A-to-Z content plus tips on how to use Photoshop for fashion design drawing.
-It also shows how to draw technical sketches (flats) which is very useful skill for upcoming fashionistas.
+It also shows how to draw technical sketches (floats) which is a very useful skill for upcoming fashionistas.

 Fashion Illustration for Designers

 I have written in before about this amazing book by Kathryn Hagen titled “Fashion illustration for Designers” here.
-Simply because it is in deed one of the most valuable books in my library.
+Simply because it is indeed one of the most valuable books in my library.

 Advanced Fashion Drawing

-For me it is a priceless this book.
-I dare to claim that it gave me more knowledge and skills than my 4 years training in Fashion University.
+For me, it is a priceless this book.
+I dare to claim that it gave me more knowledge and skills than my 4 years of training in Fashion University.
 Why is it so special?
 While books that explain the basics in fashion drawing are pretty common, stumbling upon a quality read for more advanced illustrators is really rare.
 Once you become good it becomes harder to improve your skills.
 This book is definitely not for beginners.
 It is for the artists that already know how to draw the anatomy and the proportions well, but lack this….expressive quality in their fashion sketches.
 “Advanced Fashion Drawing” by Bill Donovan features techniques and exercises that changed for good my illustrations and showed me how to draw in a more spontaneous and confident way.